 Proposed PAR

 This Standard defines a Spectrum Characterization and Occupancy Sensing (SCOS) System.
-It specifies measurement parameters and device behaviors.
-It includes protocols for reporting measurement information that enable coalescing the results from multiple such devices.
+It defines the formats for system configuration and spectrum measurement parameters.
+It includes protocols for reporting measurement information that allow the coalescing of results from multiple systems.
 The standard leverages interfaces and primitives that are derived from IEEE Std.
-802.22-2011, and uses any on-line transport mechanism available to achieve the control and management of the system.
-Interfaces and primitives are provided for conveying value added sensing information to various spectrum sharing database services.
+802.22-2011.
+It uses any available transport mechanism to control and manage the system , and to share sensing data.
+The standard provides means for conveying value added sensing information to various spectrum database services.

-This standard specifies a device operating in the bands below 1 GHz and a second device operating from 2.7 GHz to 3.7 GHz.